Attentional Meta-learners for Few-shot Polythetic Classification: Challenges in meta-learning polythetic classifications

+Without loss of generality, we can focus on the positive examples (with label $=1$) for which a positive output gives the correct classification.
+Using dot-product attention, the mean and variance of the classifier output, with $\bar{p}=p^2 + (1-p)^2$ and $\bar{q}=1-\bar{p}$, are: \begin{strip} \end{strip}

+introducing $c$ and $d$ for compactness.
+The mean is positive, as desired, but we are interested in the rate of misclassification, which may be interpreted using the scale-free and dimensionless coefficient-of-variation (the ratio of the standard deviation to the mean) where greater variation indicates a greater rate of misclassification.
+From Equations \ref{eq:support_mean} and \ref{eq:support_var}, we have

+Starting with the leftmost term, increasing the number of repetitions, $r$, reduces the relative variability.
+This aligns with intuition and limits, where an empty support set, $r=0$, provides no basis on which to make predictions and at the other extreme, $r\gg2^\beta$, the support set is likely to span the input domain reducing classification to look-up.
+The term raised to $\alpha$ is approximately $3.2$, and so the variability increases with the number of active elements.
+An intuitive explanation is that the number of immediate neighbours of each point grows as $\binom{\alpha}{1}=\alpha$ and this reduces the confidence with which the point is classified, so the barrier to misclassification is reduced.
+Finally, $d>c^2$ and so the rightmost term is positive and grows exponentially in $\beta$, meaning that misclassification increases with the number of irrelevant features.
+A full derivation, including alternative attention functions, is provided in Appendix \ref{app:misclass}.

-The drawback of using attention in this way is that, as the number of features and the size of the support set increase, strong spurious correlations between queries and members of the support set can come to dominate the classification, as shown in Figure \ref{fig:rescale_attn_classifiation} and analysed in detail in the following section.
-This problem was recognised by \citet{Luong2015translation} and resolved in the sequence setting with `local attention\rlap{'}, attending only over a subset of elements within some distance of the target position.
-Sets do not have such an ordering, so we turn instead to feature selection to resolve the problem.
+The problem of misclassification due to over-sensitivity in attentional classifiers was recognised in the work of \citet{Luong2015translation} on sequence processing.
+There the problem was addressed by attending only to a subset of elements within some distance of the target position.
+However, sets do not have such an ordering and so we instead propose a feature-selection method to resolve the problem more generally. \looseness=-1

-\subsection{Attentional feature selection}
+\section{Attentional feature selection}